This week I had the pleasure of visiting the National Museum of Modern Art, Tokyo to see Yokoyama Taikan’s Metempsychosis.

-The world, as we experience it, is ours to take and interpret.
 The impression of the world around us is ours to transform.
 This is the input and output of a creative machine.
 We are migrating the creative spirit from one place to another.
 It may have our eyes behind it, but it is still the soul of the world around us that is inspirational.

 What is it that you see from your perspective?